juliasmolik/MiFM/phylogenetics/README.md

 The goal of the final project was to explore phylogeny of the tribe Apieae belonging to the botanical family Apiaceae.

 ## Description of the files
-* Smolik_filogeneza.pdf - final report
+* Smolik_Apieae.pdf - final report
 * data - directory where IDs and sequences of nuclear and chloroplast markers as well as linked data are located
 * alignments - directory where sequence alignments with the ClustalW, Mafft and Muscle algorithms are located
 * alignments_trimmed - directory where the trimmed sequence alignments by automated1, nogaps and strict algorithms are located